alshafaeeahmed/ngrx/README.md

 # NgRx Users & Orders Demo

-פרויקט הדגמה של Angular עם NgRx לניהול מצב אפליקציה - Users ו-Orders.
+Angular demonstration project with NgRx for state management - Users and Orders.

-## תיאור הפרויקט
+## Project Description

-פרויקט זה מדגים שימוש ב-NgRx לניהול מצב אפליקציה עם שתי features עיקריות:
+This project demonstrates the use of NgRx for application state management with two main features:

-- **Users**: ניהול רשימת משתמשים עם אפשרות בחירה
+- **Users**: User list management with selection capability
-- **Orders**: ניהול הזמנות של משתמשים
+- **Orders**: User orders management

-## ארכיטקטורה NgRx
+## NgRx Architecture

 ### Store Structure